sandstranger/luabind-deboostified/README.md

 - No backward compatibility to any old or faulty (MS) compilers.
 - This is 24mb of Intellisense db versus close to 90mb with original luabind, also Intellisense is not crippled by boost preprocessor usage.

-- Important: This is not drop in replacable.
-I removed the quirky auto detection mode on the 4 class_ template parameters, so you have to explicitly say class_&lt;MyClass, bases&lt;Any Number of bases>, WrapperType, HolderType> .... other than that I think it is pretty compatible.
+Important: This is not drop in replacable.
+- The template parameters to class class_ work a bit differently to the original (Wrapper and Holder have a specific index, if you don't want one of them, use null_type)
+- The policies are not implemented as functions with a wrapped integer argument, they're aliases to policy lists containing exactly the one respective policy